High Bridge Trail State Park

 High Bridge Trail State Park is a rail trail in Southside Virginia converted from a rail line last belonging to Norfolk Southern.

-The first section of the High Bridge Trail opened in 2008 and the final section was completed in 2012.
+The first section of the High Bridge Trail opened in 2008 with the most recent extension into The Town of Pamplin completed in Spring 2024.
 With a length of more than thirty miles, the trail is shared by bicyclists, pedestrians and equestrians — and includes a restored crossing at the Appomattox River over the historic High Bridge – from which the park derives its name.

 The lineal park traverses Appomattox, Nottoway, Cumberland, and Prince Edward counties as well as Pamplin City, Prospect, Farmville, Rice and Burkeville.
 Where the trail traverses Farmville, it directly adjoins Longwood University at the campus' satellite housing and athletic site.

 Background

 High Bridge was built by the Southside Railroad in 1854 to cross the Appomattox River and connect Petersburg with Lynchburg.
 The bridge is approximately 2400 ft long and ranges from 60 to 125 ft high.
 It was originally made of wood trusses laid onto 20 brick piers.
 The upper level held a rail bridge and a pedestrian walkway, while the lower level was for wagons.

 In the last days of the American Civil War, Confederate forces attempted to destroy the bridge after crossing it to prevent pursuing Union troops from being able to cross.
 After a long delay in receiving orders, Confederate engineers succeeded in setting the bridge on fire on the morning of April 7, 1865, just as Union troops approached.
 By the time Union men arrived, 3 of the bridge's 21 wooden spans had burned and a 4th span was on fire.
 Union engineers successfully cut the 4th span to prevent further destruction of the bridge.
 They then charged across the lower level, forcing Confederate forces to retreat and preventing the bridge from becoming impassable.
 This had a decisive result and may have advanced the end of the war by several days.

 After the Battle of High Bridge and his surrender at Appomattox, Robert E. Lee told the very men who had destroyed the bridge – including civil engineer Major General William Mahone – to go home and start its rebuilding.
 Engineers began building temporary spans to replace those that had been destroyed; the South Side Rail Road company eventually finished the work and rail traffic resumed in September 1865.